andrewathalye/wwtools-ada/README.md

 wwparse takes (multiple) WWise bnk files as input and will output corresponding raw objects in a more generic format.
 Unlike wwiser, which produces playable txtps, this is designed to rapidly produce details which would be useful for someone reassembling tracks.

+WWParse development is currently paused because there are other available tools that can parse bnk files better, and the format is incredibly complex.
+It does work as a proof of concept, but no output filters have been implemented.